SilasReinagel/LiteJavaJson/README.md

 [![Build Status](https://travis-ci.org/TheoConfidor/LiteJavaJson.svg?branch=master)](https://travis-ci.org/TheoConfidor/LiteJavaJson)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

-The purpose of this project is to provide a very simple, no-fluff, single source file Java JSON serializer and JSON deserializer.
+The purpose of this project is to provide a very simple, no-fluff, single source file Java JSON Serializer/Deserializer.

 This project is designed to offer maximum value with minimal setup/configuration/learning.
+It is designed to make Object mapping simple and painless.

+The code is written in a procedural Utility-class style.

 ## Usage

 #### Add to Project

-This library contains two files: JsonSerializer.java and JsonDeserializer.java
+This library contains a single source file: `Json.java`

-Copy-paste either or both directly into your project.
+Copy-paste this file directly into your project.

 #### Serialization